echosprint/TabularTransformer/docs/getting-started.md

     and torch.cuda.is_bf16_supported() else 'float16'
 ```

-Define parameters for model and training

-Sets up the training settings using `ttf.TrainSettings`.
+We set up the training settings using `ttf.TrainSettings`.
 These settings define various configurations that guide the model's training behavior:

 ```python
 ts = ttf.TrainSettings(